algorithmica-org/algorithmica/content/english/hpc/algorithms/prefix.md

 }
 ```

-It seems like we need two reads, an add, and a write per each iteration, but of course, the compiler optimizes the extra read away and uses a register as the accumulator:
+It seems like we need two reads, an add, and a write on each iteration, but of course, the compiler optimizes the extra read away and uses a register as the accumulator:

 ```nasm
 loop: